 Dress for Success

 Don’t underestimate the importance of your clothing.
 Make sure you select clothing that is based on your environment and the weather you expect to encounter.

 In a survival situation the clothes on your back, combined with what’s in your bag, will be your primary source of shelter and protection.
 Clothing is your first line of defense against the elements and is something that should never be overlooked.

 If you become lost, stay calm and stay put

 If you become lost: stop, relax and analyze your situation.
 If you believe you can make your way back to an identifiable location then do so.
 However, it you cannot find your way back to the right trail, immediately stop hiking to prevent wandering further away on an unknown path.

 If you have a radio or a cell phone, now is the time to try to call search and rescue.
 If you can’t get a hold of anyone, staying put and relying on your original rescue plan is probably going to be your best option.

 95% of all survival rescues take place in the first 72 hours of any survival situation.
 If you’re Lost, Staying Put and Staying Calm will maximize your chances of survival.
 The best thing you can do is remember that rescue is probably on the way, and then make yourself as visible as possible to the search and rescue teams.

 Cell Phones: Unless you’re going far into the backcountry, a cell phone is still an extremely useful tool for signaling for help.
 Over 75% of all Search and Rescue calls involve someone using a cell phone to call for rescue.
 If you regularly venture into areas where your normal cell phone is out of range, you should consider purchasing a satellite phone.
-When your fancy iPhone is out of range, something like the SPOT Global Phone will allows you to make calls in even the most remote parts of the world.
+When your fancy iPhone is out of range, something like the SPOT Global Phone will allow you to make calls in even the most remote parts of the world.